DiagRAMS-Technologies/api-docs/contents/news/2023-06-storing-secrets.md

 gpg --export your_acces_key | base64
 ```

-There are also free online platforms that specialize in trading secrets but we do not recommend it.
+There are also free online platforms that specialize in trading secrets, but we do not recommend it.
 If you really need to use it, do not share the APPLICATION_SECRET and APPLICATION_ID in the same message and avoid any reference to the DiagRAMS API.

 ## Secret stolen?

-If you think your secret is comprimized for any reason, please [inform us](support@diagrams-technologies.com) as soon as possible.
-We will instantly disable it and provide your with new credentials.
+If you think your secret is compromised for any reason, please [inform us](support@diagrams-technologies.com) as soon as possible.
+We will instantly disable it and provide you with new credentials.